 In case you already possess a driving license from one of the EU countries then you are good to go because your license is fully valid in Austria.

-What is the education for driving license in Austria and how long does it take?
+What is the education for a driving license in Austria and how long does it take?

 The first step is to register within a driving school.
 Here you can find the list of all driving schools in Austria.
 There are around 400 driving schools in Austria and you are free to choose any of these and your choice doesn’t depend on the place of registration.
 The theoretical part comprises 20 teaching units general about driving and 12 teaching units that are driving class-specific.
 This is in total 32 hours of theoretical basis.
 You can choose on your own which the intensity of the course works the best for you.
 An express course could be completed within only 8 days which means 4 hours per day.
 Regardless of which intensity option you opt you have to complete in total 32 hours in this theoretical part.
 At your driving school, you can buy a book (including CD) that contains all theory and exercises for your theoretical exam preparation.